mobizt/FirebaseClient/resources/docs/async_result.md

 **Returns:**

-- `RealtimeDatabaseResult` - The reference to the internal RealtimeDatabaseResult object.
+- `RealtimeDatabaseResult &` - The reference to the internal RealtimeDatabaseResult object.

 9. ## 🔹  int available()